abdulrheemothman57-rgb/othman-abdalrahim-H-A-202501010595/README.md

-BIT1123 Object-Oriented Programming – Assignment 1

-Assignment Information
+📌 Assignment Information
+Field	Details

-Student Name: Othman Abdalrahim H A
+Student Name	Othman Abdalrahim H A
-Student ID: 202501010595
+Student ID	202501010595
-Course: BIT1123 – Object-Oriented Programming
+Course	BIT1123 / BISE2093 / DIT1113 – Object-Oriented Programming
-      City University Malaysia
+Faculty	Faculty of Information Technology
-Assignment: Assignment 1 – Individual
+University	City University Malaysia, Cyberjaya Campus Assignment	Assignment 1 – Individual

 ⸻

-1. Course Description
+📖 Course Description

-This repository contains the Java programming work completed throughout the Object-Oriented Programming course.
-The tutorials cover fundamental Java programming concepts and gradually introduce Object-Oriented Programming principles, programming techniques, and practical problem-solving skills.
+Here are the Java programming exercises that you have done during the Object-Oriented Programming course.
+The tutorials introduce basic concepts of Java programming and then gradually present the Object Oriented Programming (OOP) concepts, programming techniques and problem solving skills.

-The purpose of this repository is to organize and document the source code and supporting files developed during Tutorials/Weeks 1–10.
-It also demonstrates the progression of my programming skills and understanding of Java throughout the semester.
+This repository is intended to be a means to organize and document the source code and supporting files created throughout Tutorials/Weeks 1-10, and to showcase my learning of java programming and understanding of object oriented programming throughout the semester.

 ⸻

-2. Repository Structure
+🗂️ Repository Structure

-The repository is organized according to the tutorials completed throughout the course:

 othman-abdalrahim-H-A-202501010595/
 │
 ├── README.md